-Web accessibility aims to provide equal access to all sites on the internet to all—despite any mental or physical disabilities.
+Website accessibility aims to provide equal access to all sites on the internet to all—despite any mental or physical disabilities.
 Companies have the social responsibility to ensure that their websites are designed and developed so that people with disabilities can use them just as those who are fully able can.

 Inaccessible Sites Drive Away Potential Customers

-Your business automatically excludes a significant portion of the population when your website isn’t optimized for accessibility.
+Your business automatically excludes a significant portion of the population when your website isn’t accessible.
 Those living with disabilities make up a significant portion of all potential customers.
 1 in 4 adults in the U.S. alone (61 million people) have some type of disability.
 On a global scale, there are more than 1 billion people worldwide living with a recognized disability and account for a spending power of $6 trillion.

-Instead, businesses who invest in accessibility make their website available to the greatest number of customers possible.
+On the other hand, businesses who invest in accessibility make their website available to the greatest number of customers possible.

 Retention and Loyalty

-Ignoring Web Accessibility Damages Brand Reputation
+Ignoring Website Accessibility Damages Brand Reputation

 Not only do inaccessible websites drive away customers and revenue, but they also affect how your business is perceived in the public eye.

 We live in an era of conscientious consumerism.
 Customers care about the social stances that companies take on important issues—and often decide where to shop and visit based on these positions.

 An accessible website is no longer seen as a “nice-to-have” luxury for businesses.
 It is legally mandated.
 Lawsuits against websites that are not accessible are increasing exponentially month after month.
 Getting sued is not a good look for any business.
 By prioritizing web accessibility, you can turn a potential public relations nightmares into a competitive advantage.